Make This Easy Crochet Cap for Yourself, Family, Friends, or to Donate to Organizations.

 Materials Needed:

-- One skein of 3.5 oz yarn – For the caps, you see in the pictures on this post, I used Yarn Bee’s Sweet Divinity yarn (3.5 oz – 243 yards) which I purchased at Hobby Lobby.
-Since one skein is more than enough to create this hat, I usually purchase two skeins of the same color and am able to make three hats from them.
+- One skein of 3.5 oz yarn – For the caps you see in the pictures on this post, I used Yarn Bee’s Sweet Divinity yarn (3.5 oz – 243 yards) which I purchased at Hobby Lobby.
+Since one skein is more than enough to create this hat, I usually purchase two skeins of the same color and can make three hats from them.

 - Size H (5mm) hook